dotmanila/pyxbackup/README.md

 - Can prepare a full + incrementals set with one command
 - Keep backups (full and/or incrementals) prepared on source or remote server
 - Compression with xbstream+gzip, tar+gzip, xbstream+qpress
-- Support for encryption on top of compression
+- Support for encryption on top of compression via Xtrabackup encryption
-- Stream backups directly to remote servers via scp
+- Stream backups directly to remote servers via scp or netcat, can also keep local copies
 - Binary log streaming support with mysqlbinlog 5.6+

 Dependencies